oracle-livelabs/database/datapump-x-platform-migration/05-XTTS_RollForwardPhase/XTTS_RollForward_Phase.md

 - Successfully executed initial restore

 ## Task 0: Adding Table and Data File to Source Database
+As mentioned, in this phase the database is up and open so everyone can use it.
 Let's do some changes in the source database...
-So open SQL*Plus:

 ### Add a New Table
+Connect with SQL*Plus as TPCC user to the source database:
   ```
     <copy>
      sqlplus  TPCC/oracle

     </copy>
   ```
+and create a table:
   ```
     <copy>
      create table object_copy as select * from user_objects;